erichuang2015/wp-team-cards/README.md

 # wp-team-cards
-WordPress plugin to show a list of team descriptions and contact information
+WordPress plugin to show a list of teams with description and contact info for each.